ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 </html>
 ```

-Inside the `./src/main.js` file add an import to the style file (that's how webpack work) :
+Inside the `./src/main.js` file add an import to the style file (in order for webpack to find the style file) :

 ```js
 import "../scss/styles.scss"
 ```

-> You may need to enable [ECMAScript modules](https://nodejs.org/api/esm.html) to use the import syntaxe.
+> You may need to enable [ECMAScript modules](https://nodejs.org/api/esm.html) to use the import syntax.

-You can then create this base `./webpack.config.js` file :
+You can then create this base file `./webpack.config.js` :
 ```js
 import path from 'node:path'
 import { fileURLToPath } from 'url'